sragvivadali/rag_benchmarking_flink/README.md

-# Apache Flink and Apache Kafka
+# RAG with Streaming VectorDB via Kafka and Flink

-This project is use a simple Flink job to show how to integrate Apache Kafka to Flink using the Flink Connector for Kafka.
+A Retrieval-Augmented Generation (RAG) system for financial stock market data integrating a streaming Pinecone vector database with Kafka and Flink for real-time data processing and retrieval.

 ## Start Kafka and Create Topic